 Epoxy boards are more delicate than inflatables and HDPE boards and should never be stored in a location where someone could potentially stand on it or hit it forcefully; this could increase the likelihood that the board will crack.

 Rinse sand and saltwater deposits off your board with fresh water after each use.
-Sun, sand and saltwater will degrade any man-made material over time.
-Rinse off sand and saltwater deposits from your paddle board with fresh water.
-It is very important to make sure your board is completely dry before storing.
+Sun, sand and saltwater will degrade any human-made material over time.
+Rinse off sand and saltwater deposits from your paddleboard with fresh water.
+Making sure your board is completely dry before storing is imperative.
 Inspect your board for any damage and repair as necessary before storing for the season.
-(Especially if you live in cold climates) Any water that entered the board through cracks or open vents during the paddling season has the possibility of freezing and expanding during cold temperatures.
+(Especially if you live in cold climates) Any water that entered the board through cracks or open vents during the paddling season has the possibility of freezing and expanding during freezing temperatures.
 Remove the Vent Cap for the winter, and store in a safe place, even if the storage area is heated.

-We recommend the use of a SUP Sock to help protect your board from dings and UV damage while being stored and transportation.
+We recommend the use of a SUP Sock to help protect your board from dings and UV damage while being stored and transported.

 How do I transport my board?

 When securing your paddleboard to the roof of a vehicle, always place the board bottom side up.
 Placing the board topside up will create wind drag and instability while driving.
-Placing the nose forward or tail forward are both acceptable means of transport.
+Setting the nose forward or tail forward are both acceptable means of transport.
 The board should be padded between itself and the vehicle.
 Be careful not to over tighten with straps and use padded straps and buckles if possible.